Florida Sues DuPont Over Toxic Firefighting Foam

 The complaint further alleges that DuPont and the other manufacturers committed multiple offenses, including negligence and creating a public nuisance.
 The state’s lawyers wrote that the forever chemicals may have seeped into the ground and tainted drinking water.

-Firefighting foam, also known as AFFF (aqueous film-forming foam) is a foam firefighters use to put out fires.
+Firefighting foam, also known as AFFF is foam firefighters use to put out fires.
 It has been used since the 1960s, particularly in the military and at airports because of its effectiveness in extinguishing jet fuel and petroleum fires.
-Dangerous chemicals known as per-and polyfluoroalkyl substances (PFAS) are used to make firefighting foam.
+Dangerous chemicals known as per-and polyfluoroalkyl substances are used to make firefighting foam.

 - Aqueous Film Forming Foam Litigation